apache/cassandra-java-driver/upgrade_guide/README.md

 * new execution methods: `CqlSession.executeGraph`, `CqlSession.executeContinuously*`.
 They all
   have default implementations so this doesn't break binary compatibility.
 You can just ignore them.
-* new driver dependencies: Tinkerpop, ESRI, Reactive Streams.
+* new driver dependencies: TinkerPop, ESRI, Reactive Streams.
 If you want to keep your classpath lean, you can exclude some dependencies when you don't use the corresponding DSE features; see the [Integration>Driver dependencies](../manual/core/integration/#driver-dependencies) section.